oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-detect-cancer/ai-vision-detect-cancer.md

 In this workshop, you will learn how to:

-* Provision Oracle Autonomous Database
+* What is a Mammogram?
-* Upload X-Ray Image to OCI Object storage and detect Breast Cancer.
+* How does Breast Cancer look like on a Mammogram?
-* Label Images using OCI Data Labeling Service
+* Other Breast abnormalities
-* Create and Train AI Vision Model.
+* Normal Breast Mammogram
-* Develop Oracle Apex Application Front end for image analysis
+* Breast Cancer Mammogram

 ### Prerequisites (Optional)